Modern Fertility offers a home hormone test for women that purportedly gives you a window into your fertility to help you plan for the future.

 In one instance, a reviewer reported that her physician’s testing contradicted most of the results she received from Modern Fertility.

-Now that we’ve summarized the goals of Modern Fertility, let’s tackle the big question: Is this test worth taking?
 You might be surprised to learn that the verdict is mixed.

 What’s not up for debate is whether this test is medically sound.
 According to a company representative, Modern Fertility conducted its first clinical study in 2018, which demonstrated that its fertility hormone test that you can take at home is concordant and interchangeable with a traditional venous blood draw that you would get at a clinic.